 “When we eat carbohydrate-containing foods, our bodies release the hormone insulin to pull sugar out of the bloodstream and onto our cells.
 This is a good thing.
 However, when the carbs we eat are in the form of simple sugars and highly processed, we digest them very quickly and they enter the blood rapidly.
-This causes a huge insulin release, because glucose (sugar) in the blood at very high levels is toxic and the body is trying to lower the levels as quickly as possible.
-Hence the sugar ‘rush’ and then subsequent ‘crash.’
+This causes a huge insulin release because glucose (sugar) in the blood at very high levels is toxic and the body is trying to lower the levels as quickly as possible.
+Hence the sugar ‘rush’ and then the subsequent ‘crash.’
 After insulin takes all that glucose out of the blood, we are left with hypoglycemia (low blood sugar) and feel hungry and tired.
 And so the cycle continues.”

 “This keeps blood sugar stable because carbs are absorbed slowly and insulin is released more gradually.
 The foods that slow digestion and absorption are fats, protein, and high-fiber complex carbs.
 Someone eating a combination of healthy fats, proteins, and complex carbs from unprocessed foods for meals and snacks should not have that afternoon slump.”